 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 I dreamed about being a veterinarian since I was 7 or 8 years old.
 When I graduated from MSU in 2000, it was a dream come true.
 In 2002, I moved to Caseville and developed my laser surgery skills, which has been a passion of mine ever since.
 I love keeping puppies and kittens happy and healthy with the help of technology like surgery laser and videoscopes.

 Working in a tourist town, I have been able to work with many veterinarians throughout the state.
 This cooperative effect led me to become President of the Michigan Veterinary Medical Association in 2016, which is a great honor.

-When I'm not at work helping pets in need, you can find me at home with my wife Lindsay, daughter Ava, dog Emma, and cats Sully and Virgil.
+When I'm not at work helping pets in need, you can find me at home with my wife Lindsay, daughter Ava, dogs Emma and Macy, and cat Sully.

 I absolutely love the people and pets I have met in Caseville as I look forward to coming to work everyday with a smile.
 I hope to see you soon.

 I have enjoyed being a small animal veterinarian since graduating from MSU in 2001.
 I joined the Caseville Small Animal Clinic in April 2006 after working 5 years in the Bay City area.
 My husband Ryan, daughters Faith and Olivia, dog Bentley, cats Wolfie and Gulliver, and I love living in “The Thumb.”
 We all appreciate its beauty, quietness and kind people.
 The Caseville Small Animal Clinic is a wonderful place to practice veterinary medicine with a caring and compassionate staff, up-to-date technology, and a genuine love of animals.
 Thanks for entrusting us with your furry family members!!!